What Is Collision Insurance?

-The cost of collision coverage is added on top of the cost of liability coverage.
+Collision insurance costs $382 per year, on average, and that is added on top of the cost of liability coverage.
 The three major factors affecting the price of collision insurance are your driving history, the value of your vehicle, and the size of your deductible.

-Collision Insurance Monthly Premium
+Collision Insurance Premium by Vehicle Value and Deductible

 * Premium figures assume comprehensive coverage with $1,000 deductible, bodily injury liability policy with a limit of $50,000 per injured person and a maximum payout of $100,000 per accident, as well as a property damage liability limit of $50,000.

 If a driver wishes to purchase collision coverage, many insurance companies will require the driver to purchase comprehensive coverage as well.
 But the opposite is not true: many insurance providers will allow a driver to purchase only comprehensive coverage and drop collision coverage.
-But remember, insurance packages vary across providers.
+Remember, insurance packages vary across providers.
 An insurance agent can provide you with more specific details and cost information.

 Unless you have had many accidents in the past, collision coverage may be a relatively inexpensive way to obtain broad protection of your car and finances.
 And, unless you are financing the purchase of, or leasing, a car, it is optional.

 A general guideline to follow is that if three to five years’ worth of collision coverage premiums would exceed the value of your car, dropping collision coverage might be a smart move, as long as you have savings that you don’t mind using to repair or replace your vehicle.
 You can put this money toward more productive uses instead.